-The gaming market, ever since the first game in the 1970s to 2020 now, has been booming.
+The gaming market has been booming for some time now.
 In our current era, it is not just about playing the game itself any more, rather the roots are now expanding to sharing the experience.
 More and more people are looking to test the fruits of this by generating content to share with other people.
 The concept of streaming has become such an integral part of gaming that the success of a fresh game is measured by the number of people watching content related to it.

 With the rise of this, increasingly more people are getting into streaming and/or creating videos related to games.
 However with a market this wide, how is one to make their mark in the gaming world?
 By using dedicated capture cards that will seamlessly allow streaming in high resolution and separate them from the rest of the pack.